Adopted by the Board of the Foundation on 4 June 2020.

 - As soon as possible, the Board should make a decision on the asset management, to apply until further notice.
 There are three primary options:

 a.
-To supplement the delegation with one person, appoint a new Investment Director or deputy to the same and then continue as usual until new arrangements, if any, are introduced.
+To supplement the committee with one person, appoint a new Investment Director or deputy to the same and then continue as usual until new arrangements, if any, are introduced.

 b.
 To task the Legal, Financial and Administrative Services Agency to carry out the management until further notice, with the same guidelines as those the Investment Director or deputy investment director(s) had.